Platelet Rich Plasma (PRP)

 Are there any contraindications to PRP?

 Very few.
 Obviously, patients with bleeding disorders or hematologic diseases do not qualify for this in-office procedure.
-Check with your surgeon change to Dr. Lawrence Goettisheim and/or primary care physician to determine if PRP is right for you.
+Check with Dr. Lawrence Goettisheim and/or your primary care physician to determine if PRP is right for you.

 Looking For Excellent Periodontal Care?